 Modern-day Sydney actually sounds like it provides an extraordinary whale watching in Australia experience.
 The city’s coastline and adjoining terrain offer excellent vantage points for observation.
 The movement of migrating whales can be tracked from locations like the aforementioned Sydney Harbour.
 The National Park is a designated venue to enjoy this unique experience and enjoy other sights as well.

 The whales visible from the harbour are humpback whales, southern right whales and the rare blue whale if you are fortunate.
 Quite often, these large mammals travel with their infants as well.
 Between April and November, which coincides with peak winter season in Australia, the coastline draws many hoping to catch a glimpse of these magnificent creatures.
 If you are lucky enough, you may be able to capture whales in motion with the harbour front in the backdrop.
 A pretty special pic to share on Instagram, to say the least.

-Dedicated services like https://www.ozwhalewatching.com.au/ offer packages like tours and cruises that are ideal if whale watching piques your interest.
+Dedicated services offer packages like tours and cruises that are ideal if whale watching piques your interest.

-Other locales for great whale watching opportunities include the beautiful headland areas like North Head, which is actually part of Sydney Harbour National Park.
-Cape Solander, which can be found in the beautiful Kamay Botany National Park, also deserved to be explored if you are seeking a more serene location.
+Other locales for great whale watching opportunities include the beautiful headland areas like North Head.
+This is actually part of Sydney Harbour National Park.
+Try out Cape Solander, which can be found in the beautiful Kamay Botany National Park and also deserves to be explored.
+Especially if you are seeking a more serene location.